ProComPrag/CognitivePsychologyExp/README.md

 2. **Go/No-Go task**

-	The participant presses the space bar whenever their target (one of the two stimuli) is n the screen
+	The participant presses the space bar whenever their target (one of the two stimuli) is on the screen

 	*Recorded*: the reaction time and the response

 3. **Discrimination task**

-	The participant presses the **F** key on the keybord when there is one of the stimuli and the **J** key when there is the other one fo the stimuli on the screen.
+	The participant presses the **F** key on the keybord when there is one of the stimuli and the **J** key when there is the other one of the stimuli on the screen.

 	*Recorded*: the reaction time and the response